birdLark/birdLark.github.io/README.md

 [English](README.md) | [中文](README_ZH.md)

 This is the repository containing all the source code of `https://birdlark.github.io`.
-This guide will guide you how to contribute to the SeaTunnel website.
+This guide will guide you how to contribute to the LarkMidTable website.

 ## Branch